teamneusta/elasticcache/README.md

 ## Issues and Feedback

 If you run into any issues, want to contribute or just give feedback, just use the github issue tracker.

+### Known issues

+With TYPO3 10.0 the `StringFrontend` has been removed [after being deprecated in TYPO3 9.2](https://docs.typo3.org/c/typo3/cms-core/main/en-us/Changelog/9.2/Deprecation-81434-StringCacheFrontendDeprecated.html).
+It is recommended to use [the `VariableFrontend` instead](https://docs.typo3.org/c/typo3/cms-core/main/en-us/Changelog/9.2/Deprecation-81434-StringCacheFrontendDeprecated.html).
+However, the `VariableFrontend` serializes the cache input per default unless the corresponding cache backend implements the `TransientBackendInterface`.
+To this extend the elasticcache-extension changes to the use of the `TransientBackendInterface` with v2.0 to allow insertion of valid json for cross-platform usage.